| For the

 mountainous area that is wide enough for a camel to pass through.
 The word is

 very similar to the ancient Hebrew word nakubta.
+This is

 where we really began to have fun.
 We were surrounded by a clean and beautiful